gbrunner/adv-programming-for-gis-and-rs/Week 5/README.md

   classed_size = { "renderer": "ClassedSizeRenderer", "field_name":"TOTAL_FATALITIES"}
   ```
 - [Saves each map as a Webmap](https://developers.arcgis.com/python/guide/working-with-web-maps-and-web-scenes/#Saving-or-Updating-a-web-map)
-3. Create a second notebook that geocodes the attached CSVs (Thunder_Departed.csv and Thunder_Acquisitions.csv) of addresses and adds each to the same map opject with a differernt symbology.
+3. Create a second notebook that geocodes the attached CSVs (Thunder_Departed.csv and Thunder_Acquisitions.csv) of addresses and adds each to the same map opject with a differernt symbology (see [this tutorial](https://developers.arcgis.com/python/sample-notebooks/publishing-sd-shapefiles-and-csv/#Publish-a-CSV-file-and-move-it-into-a-folder if you need help)).
 Save this as a webmap following from this example (https://developers.arcgis.com/python/guide/working-with-web-maps-and-web-scenes/#Saving-or-Updating-a-web-map).
 Be sure to go to ArcGIS online and check that the Webmap is there!
 *Hint:* You can change the symbology by changing the renderer.
 For example, if you change the color values inthis renderer, the points will change color accordingly.
 ```
 simple_renderer = {